Adhavan Rajamohan

-Adhavan Rajamohan Govindarajah (අධවන් රාජමෝහාන් ගෝවින්දරාජා, அதவன் ராஜமோகன் கோவிந்தராஜா; born 21 February 1993) is a professional footballer who plays as a midfielder for Ettan Norra club IFK Haninge.
+Adhavan Rajamohan Govindarajah (அதவன் ராஜமோகன் கோவிந்தராஜா; born 21 February 1993) is a professional footballer who plays as a midfielder for Ettan club FC Järfälla.
 Born in Sweden, he represents the Sri Lanka national team.

 Early life

 Adhavan was born in Spånga, Sweden, to Sri Lankan Tamil parents.

 Club career

 He started at AIK's youth academy, before moving to Akropolis IF in 2013.
 There, playing primarily as a winger, he made 160 appearances and scored 46 goals.
 In 2021 he moved to Degerfors IF, marking his entry into Sweden's top-tier league, Allsvenskan.

 Adhavan's next move took him beyond Sweden for the first time when he joined FC Paradiso in Switzerland, competing in the 1.
 Liga Classic.
 After his time in Switzerland, he returned to Sweden, joining Nordic United FC in Ettan Fotboll and later moved to IFK Haninge in Division 2 of Sweden.